geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex2_SharePoint_Online.md

 6. Depending on the team or company need, there are several templates that can be used.
 For the purposes of this lab, in the **Create a site** window, select **Team site.**

-7. In the **Get a team site connected to Office 365 Groups** window, enter the following information.
+7. In the **Get a team site connected to Microsoft 365 Groups** window, enter the following information.

 	- Site name: **IT Services**